Whole-grain Petri nets and processes

 A (coloured) prop has colours and many-in/many-out operations (so as to have an underlying digraphical species), and then a prescription for composing operations.
 The free prop on a digraphical species $\gs F$ will have not only the $\gs F$-corollas as operations, but will also promote all $\gs F$-graphs to be operations.
 Composition in a free prop is just gluing of graphs.
 The following discussion, although it is a little bit technical, is just a formalisation of this idea. \end{blanko}

-\begin{blanko}{Free-prop monad.}\footnote{It should be remarked that the algebras for the prop monad described here are not exactly the same as the props of Mac Lane~\cite{MacLane:categories}, and they should properly be called {\em graphical props} (see Batanin--Berger~\cite{Batanin-Berger:1305.0086}, Remark~10.5).
+\begin{blanko}{Free-prop monad.} We describe the free prop\footnote{It should be remarked that the algebras for the prop monad described here are not exactly the same as the props of Mac Lane~\cite{MacLane:categories}, and they should properly be called {\em graphical props} (see Batanin--Berger~\cite{Batanin-Berger:1305.0086}, Remark~10.5).
 The difference is with the $(0,0)$-operations: in a Mac Lane prop, $\End(\mathbf{1})$ is always a commutative monoid (by the Eckmann--Hilton argument).
 In a graphical prop, $\End(\mathbf{1})$ can be a noncommutative monoid.
-The difference does not affect us here, as we are only concerned with {\em free} graphical props, and these automatically have commutative $\End(\mathbf{1})$ and are therefore also props in the sense of Mac Lane.} We describe the free prop on a digraphical species.
+The difference does not affect us here, as we are only concerned with {\em free} graphical props, and these automatically have commutative $\End(\mathbf{1})$ and are therefore also props in the sense of Mac Lane.} on a digraphical species.
 Recall (from \ref{Sh=PrSh}) that presheaves on $\elGr$ are naturally equivalent to sheaves on $\Gr$, so that a presheaf on elementary graphs can be evaluated also on general (acyclic) graphs by the limit formula

 The limit is over the elementary subgraphs of $\pn G$ as in \ref{colim-el}.

 The {\em free prop monad}

 is given (at the level of its underlying endofunctor) by $\ov{\gs F}[\triv] := \gs F[\triv]$ and